How to Import WooCommerce Products

 Step 3: Map Incoming Data to WooCommerce Product Fields

-The Drag & Drop interface appears now, where you build the import template used to import WooCommerce products.
-To map the required fields, drag and drop the data elements from the right panel to their appropriate import field on the left.
+The Drag & Drop interface now appears, where you can build the template to import WooCommerce products.
+To map the required fields, drag and drop the data elements from the panel on the right to their appropriate import fields on the left.